• People banner

 About

 Nick is Head of the Employment Group at Charles Russell Speechlys.
-He has broad experience both in the Employment Tribunals and in the Civil Courts and has conducted cases involving discrimination, whistle blowing and TUPE to name but a few.
+He is hugely experienced both in the Employment Tribunals, Civil Courts and in Arbitration and has conducted cases involving discrimination, whistle blowing and TUPE to name but a few.
 Nick’s non-contentious experience covers a wide spectrum of work ranging from advising on complex employment documentation, giving strategic advice on reorganisation programmes and all sorts of business transfers.

 Experience